spotfiresoftware/tibco-streaming-samples/docker/ef-2node/ef-2node-app/src/site/markdown/index.md

 <a name="building-and-running-from-tibco-streambase-studio-trade"></a>

-## Building and running from Spotfire StreamBase Studio&trade;
+## Building and running from TIBCO StreamBase&reg; Studio

-Use the **Run As -> Maven install** menu option to build from Spotfire StreamBase Studio&trade; or Run As shortcut.
+Use the **Run As -> Maven install** menu option to build from TIBCO StreamBase&reg; Studio or Run As shortcut.
 Tests can be skipped if required by ticking the **Skip tests** :

 ![maven](images/studio-build.gif)